singerdjq/Dcmovie/README.md

 To create default users, execute rake user:initialize .

 Test Locally
 Using Rspec and Test:: Unit for Tests.
 Rspec for testing create user and login.
-Test:: Unit for tesing orders name, address and email, for testing users name and password.
+Test:: Unit for testing orders name, address and email, for testing users name and password.

 When everything is ready, execute rails server, then open localhost:3000 in the browser to access the application.
 You can specify the port by rails server -p [port_number].